tracking-exposed/youchoose.ai/content/analysis/business.md

 **For watchers (consumers/users)**:

 * Recommendations that are aligned with your own interest, not someone else's profit.
-* Gaining back control on your informational diet.
+* Gaining back agency over your informational diet.
-* Be intentional about what you choose to watch.
+* Super light habit change: Simple extension which overrides recommendations directly on YouTube.com.

+---
 **For content creators**:

 * Gain back control on the other videos your content promotes.